Make Your Own DIY Guitar Case Humidifiers

 By Phil O'Keefe |

-Help protect your acoustic guitar from damage with these easy to make humidifiers
+Help protect your acoustic guitar from damage with these easy to make DIY guitar humidifiers

 By Phil O'Keefe

-Fortunately, it's fairly easy to prevent this kind of damage.
-While commercial humidifiers are available, you can inexpensively make your own from parts you can get locally (or may even have laying around the house) and assembling them is easy.
+Fortunately, it's fairly easy to prevent this kind of acoustic guitar damage.
+While commercial guitar humidifiers are available, you can inexpensively make your own diy guitar humidifier from parts you can get locally or parts you may have laying around the house, and assembling them is easy.

 Tools and parts you'll need

-The parts and tool list for this project are very basic.
+The parts and tool list for your diy guitar humidifier project are very basic.
 You probably already have all the tools you'll need sitting around the house, and the rest of the parts can be purchased at a local drug or dollar store.

 - Four-pack of sponges ($2.00 - $3.00 per package)